hooh-hooah/AI_Tips/docs/tutorials/chara-acc-skin.md

-# Creating Custom Top
+# Creating Skinned Accessory

 ## Related Documents

-This page only contains how to put hair models into the game with adjustable attributes.
+This page only contains how to put clothing-like accessories into the game with adjustable attributes.

 If you need more basic information like setup folders or preparing hair assets, please visit the pages below before continuing to read this document: